and other affected populations in Lebanon, Jordan, Iraq, Turkey and Egypt

 UNICEF funding requirements for 2013

-In order to address the humanitarian needs of more than one million affected – more than half of whom are children – UNICEF requires flexible and early support, preferably at the regional level, to respond immediately and according to the evolving situation in each country.
+In order to address the humanitarian needs of some 1.8 million affected refugees – more than half of whom are children – and a projected 3.45 million refugees by the year’s end, as well as the vulnerable populations included in the revised appeal, UNICEF requires flexible and early support, to respond immediately and according to the evolving situation in each country.

 * per initial 2013 RRP; original HAC 2013 requirements totalled US$140,700,000